catamphetamine/react-pages/README.md

 ## Performance and Caching

-React Server Side Rendering is quite slow, so I prefer setting `render: false` flag to move all React rendering to the web browser.
+React Server-Side Rendering can be CPU intensive, so I prefer setting `hollow: true` flag to move all React rendering to the web browser.
 This approach has virtually no complications.
-There are still numerous (effective) approaches to speeding up React Server Side Rendering like leveraging component markup caching and swapping the default React renderer with a much faster stripped down custom one.
-[Read more](https://github.com/catamphetamine/react-isomorphic-render/blob/master/PERFORMANCE.md).
+There are still numerous (effective) approaches to speeding up React Server Side Rendering like leveraging component markup caching or even swapping the default React renderer with a faster stripped down custom one.
+[Read more](https://github.com/catamphetamine/react-application/blob/master/PERFORMANCE.md).

 ## Monitoring